Kent family of Bawnard: Easter Rising

-In 1916, during the round-up in the aftermath of the Easter Rising the RIC raided Bawnard House, and Mary Kent and her four sons Thomas, David, William, and Richard resisted arrest.
-William Kent recounted,"Early on the following morning [2 May 1916] we were awakened by loud knocking on the hall door.
-The house was surrounded by British Crown Forces.
-I was sleeping in the Eastern side of the house.
-I jumped out of bed, put my head out of the window and asked "Who's there?".
-The answer was "Police; come down".
+On 2 May 1916, during the round-up in the aftermath of the Easter Rising the Royal Irish Constabulary surrounded Bawnard House, and 81 year old Mary Kent and four of her sons Thomas, David, William, and Richard resisted arrest.
+William Kent recounted, "The house was surrounded by British Crown Forces....
 I immediately awakened Tom, who was sleeping in the Western side of the house, and said, "The whole place is surrounded.
 We are caught like rats in a trap."
 Tom put some clothes on, armed himself with a rifle, and, without showing himself, called to those below, "What do you want?".
 As expected, the answer came, "We are police and have orders to arrest the whole family."
 The reply was given definitely by the whole family, "We are soldiers of the Irish Republic, and there is no surrender".
 Our mother, then over eighty years of age, dressed herself, and all during the ensuing fight assisted by loading weapons and with words of encouragement.
 The police fired a volley to which we replied and a fierce conflict began.
 We were armed with three shot guns and a rifle.
 The fight lasted about three hours.
 Head Constable Rowe was shot dead, while other members of the R.I.C. were wounded.
 David was also badly wounded, having lost two fingers and received a gaping wound in his side.
 Military reinforcements arrived and when the last shot was fired from the house we had no alternative but to surrender, Our ammunition was exhausted.
 The house was wrecked.
 Not a pane of glass was left unbroken.
-The interior was tattooed with marks of rifle bullets.
-The altar and statues in the Oratory alone escaped destruction.
-All around the altar plaster was knocked off the walls but not one of the statues was struck.
+The interior was tattooed with marks of rifle bullets....
 At one time the fire of the attackers was attracted to the window of the Oratory where they thought a girl was firing at them.
-Strange to say, it was the statue of our Lady of Lourdes they saw from outside.
-The same statue was bought by my brother Tom at the sake of Father Ferris's household effects.
-Father Ferris had brought it from Lourdes and I attribute to it the fact that our lives and home were saved from complete destruction.
-The greatest safeguard of all is to have a statue in the house.
+Strange to say, it was the statue of our Lady of Lourdes they saw from outside....
 Following the surrender we were taken out through a window assisted by the military.
 Thomas was not permitted time to put on his boots.
 Thomas and I were immediately handcuffed.
 Richard, a famous athlete, was not immediately handcuffed and in the confusion he attempted to escape by bounding over a hedge nearby.
 He was fired on and fell, mortally wounded.
 We were then lined up against a wall of the house by the R.I.C. who prepared to shoot us, when a military officer interposed himself between us and the firing party.
 Ordering the police to desist, he said, "I am in command here.
 Enough lives have been lost, and I take these men prisoners of war."